 Post-surgery, the face will be wrapped with a tight bandage used to keep the skin flat.
 Pain should be minimal with medication, however; any significant pain should be reported to the physician immediately.
 If a blepharoplasty was performed, some bruising will be visible on the eyes.
 It is also recommended that the patient keeps the head elevated whenever possible, as this tends to reduce swelling.
 Ice packs applied without pressure to either side of the face might also be helpful.
 Mild swelling may be present for approximately two weeks.
 It is recommended that physical activity, such as running or lifting be resumed only after the fourth week.
 The remainder of the swelling typically resolves in the third week.

 I am a cardiologist in Broward County and decided to travel all the way down to South Miami to have a consult with Dr. Perez.
 His bedside manner is impeccable, not only in making me feel comfortable with his skills, but also because his demeanor makes you feel so relaxed.
 He is confident yet humble, which is a hard thing to find in a doctor, much less a surgeon.
 I decided to have him as my plastic surgeon, and my results are amazing.
 From a doctor, to a doctor....he is the BEST. -Verified PatientRead & Write Reviews

 The New You

-The final results of a facelift are visible between the sixth and eight weeks postoperatively.
+The final results of a facelift are visible between six and eight weeks post-op.
 The results of a facelift operation usually turn back the clock approximately ten years and the results last about ten years.
 A personal consultation with your plastic surgeon is the best way to gain information about how to treat your particular situation.